16 min readUpdated Mar 23, 2023

 9. Targeted messages

-Targeted messages let chatters alert other users - usually by @ing their username.
+Targeted messages let live chat users alert other users in a channel or group chat setting - usually by @ing their username.
 Large channels can get busy and it’s not possible for every member to keep an eye on every message.
 With targeted messages, individuals can work on other tasks safe in the knowledge that other users can alert them to anything important.

 10. Push notifications